msturrus/msturrus.github.io/project1/README.md

 ### Part 1

-**{playerCharacter}** contacts an aquaintance who is a docent at **National Air and Space Museum**, and gets **{layoutInformation}** from him/her concerning the capsule's location and security measures.  **{playerCharacter}** resolves to use this information to find a way to the capsule, where he will steal it and load it on a flatbed, ideally escaping with the capsule and drawing attention to his father's purported career as an astronaut.
+**{playerCharacter}** contacts an aquaintance who is a docent at **National Air and Space Museum**, and gets **{layoutInformation}** (randomly pulled from an array of possibilities) from him/her concerning the capsule's location and security measures.  **{playerCharacter}** resolves to use this information to find a way to the capsule, where he will steal it and load it on a flatbed, ideally escaping with the capsule and drawing attention to his father's purported career as an astronaut.

 ### Part 1 minigame

-The user must navigate through the museum, clicking on doors in a sequence based on the **{layoutInformation}** generated in the previous segment.
+The user must navigate through the museum, clicking on doors in a sequence based on the **{layoutInformation}** generated on load and relayed to the user in the previous sequence.
 If the user makes a mistake in the sequence, **{playerCharacter}** is arrested and gets linked to **badend.html**.
 If he succeeds, he escapes with the capsules and gets linked to **goodend.html**.

 ## END